Treatments for Mania in Bipolar Disorder

 Treating Bipolar Mania continued...

 Treatment of severe mania often requires hospitalization as the risks for unpredictable, reckless behavior and noncompliance with treatment is high.
-For people with extreme mania, pregnant women with mania, or those people whose mania can't be controlled with mood stabilizers, doctors sometimes also recommend electroconvulsive therapy (ECT).
+For people with extreme mania, pregnant women with mania, or those people whose mania can't be controlled with medications alone, doctors sometimes recommend electroconvulsive therapy (ECT).

-If mania occurs while on maintenance therapy for bipolar disorder, your doctor may simply change your medication dose or add an antipsychotic or other additional drug to lessen symptoms.
+If mania occurs while on maintenance therapy for bipolar disorder, your doctor may simply change your medication dose, eliminate antidepressants, or add an antipsychotic or other additional drug to lessen symptoms.

 Nondrug treatments such as psychological therapy and establishing a well-ordered routine may help patients in their maintenance phase and are often suggested along with medication.